 - Analyse and critically reflect on the key factors influencing the naturalisation of Buddhism in China.

 - Critically examine the development of Chinese Buddhist schools and their impact on social and cultural life.

 - Assess the constructive competencies and conditions for the development of Chinese Buddhism within and beyond China in modern times.

 - Develop the skills to pose research questions, investigate and analyse the literature, and present oral and written reports.

 - Assessment 1: Individual presentation and critical reflection on a key factor influencing the naturalisation of Buddhism in China (30%, due week 4)

-- Assessment 2: Literature critique on one or more Chinese Buddhist schools (30%)
+- Assessment 2: Literature critique on one or more Chinese Buddhist schools (30%, due week 7)

 - Assessment 3: Research essay on the development of Chinese Buddhism within and beyond China in modern times (40%, due week 10)